VonRiddarn/reversi-game-webapp/README.md

 # Reversi game client 💻

+**IMPORTANT NOTICE**
+_This is at its core a school project for backend development.
+The deadline is in just a few days, meaning the frontend will have to compromize with some QOL and UX features for the end user._

 This is the omniproject for the client.
 The true frontend client will only ever speak to the next-api.
 The next-api will then route requests to the secret backend with an internal authorized application key in the header: `x-internal-auth`.